CARING FOR YOUR GOLDFISH

 To provide a healthy, happy atmosphere for your goldfish, Petland recommends the following necessary equipment and accessories.
 We have listed them as the four basic needs: Environmental, Nutritional, Behavioural and Maintenance.
 When your goldfishes’ needs are properly met, your hobby will be an enjoyable one!

-Aquarium – A well-made aquarium is essential for supporting the weight of water.
+An Aquarium – A well-made aquarium is essential for supporting the weight of water.
 The greater surface area reduces the possibility of low oxygen levels.
-A 38 litre (10 gal) tank is capable of housing up to 3 fantail varieties.
+A 38 litre (10 US gal.) tank is capable of housing up to 3 fantail varieties.
 The larger the aquarium’s size, the easier it is to maintain and the more fish you can have.

-Outdoor Ponds and Barrels – are pre-made starting at 120 litres (30 gal) or they can be designed to best suit your landscaping.
+Outdoor Ponds and Barrels – are pre-made starting at 120 litres (30 US gal.) or they can be designed to best suit your landscaping.

 Aquarium Cover and Light Fixture – A well-fitting cover protects the goldfish from outside contaminants and helps to reduce temperature fluctuation and evaporation.
 Fluorescent light fixtures and compact fluorescent lamps create a brighter more natural appearance to any aquarium.
 They are also more energy efficient.